-Each of our NEOs participated in the company's executive annual incentive plan (the "EAIP"), during the year ended December 31, 2017.
-The EAIP is a sub-plan of the Omnibus Incentive Plan approved by the shareholders of the company.
-The EAIP is designed to provide executives and certain other key employees of the company and its affiliates with the opportunity to earn annual incentive compensation through superior management performance and is intended to promote the future growth and success of the company and its affiliates, and enhance the linkage between employee, customer and shareholder interests.
+On February 15, 2018, the board, upon the recommendation of the compensation, nominating and corporate governance committee, adopted an annual cash incentive plan entitled the 2018 Executive Variable Pay Plan (the "EVP Plan"), which replaced and superseded the Executive Annual Incentive Plan, the company's prior annual cash incentive plan.
+Each of our executive officers, including NEOs, participated in the EVP Plan during the year ended December 31, 2018.
+The EVP Plan is designed to provide executives and certain other key employees of the company and its affiliates with the opportunity to earn annual incentive compensation through engagement in promoting the company's objectives and superior management performance and is intended to promote the future growth and success of the company and its affiliates, and enhance the linkage between employee, customer and shareholder interests.

-Officers and key employees of the company and its affiliates selected to participate by the board of directors and who were employed prior to October 1, 2017 were eligible to participate in the EAIP during 2017.
-The compensation subcommittee approved a target and maximum incentive, expressed as a percentage of annual base salary as of December 31, 2017, for each NEO, which is dependent on the level of the employee's position and the scope of the employee's responsibilities.
-Target annual incentive levels for each NEO are shown in a table below under "-EAIP Payouts."
-Payments under the EAIP are granted in cash.
-However, the board may, in its sole discretion, approve payouts in AVANGRID shares or a combination of cash and AVANGRID shares.
-The board did not opt to exercise discretion to approve payment in shares, rather than cash payouts, under the 2017 EAIP.
+Officers and key employees of the company and its affiliates selected to participate by the board of directors and who were employed prior to October 1, 2018 were eligible to participate in the EVP Plan during 2018.
+The compensation, nominating and corporate governance committee approved a maximum incentive opportunity for each NEO (as set forth below), expressed as a percentage of annual base salary as of December 31, 2018, which is dependent on the level of the employee's position and the scope of the employee's responsibilities.
+Payments under the EVP Plan are made in cash.
 Participants may elect, during the year preceding the performance period, to defer up to 100% of any potential cash incentive award.

-Performance under the EAIP is measured under three levels (AVANGRID corporate, business/corporate function, and individual), which are weighted differently for participants based on their respective roles to reflect the business areas where each participant has the most significant impact on AVANGRID's results.
-The tables below show the EAIP level weighting and performance calculations for each NEO.
+Performance under the EVP Plan is measured under three levels (AVANGRID corporate, business/corporate function, and, for participants other than executive officers, individual business), which are weighted differently for participants based on their respective roles to reflect the business areas where each participant has the most significant impact on AVANGRID's results.
+The tables below show the EVP Plan level weighting and performance calculations for each NEO.

-Name Corporate Metrics Business/Corporate Function Metrics Individual Metrics
+Name Corporate Metrics Business/Corporate Function Metrics

-James P. Torgerson 100% - -
+James Torgerson 100%

-Richard Nicholas 50% 40% 10%
+Douglas Stuver 50% 50%

-Robert D. Kump 50% 40% 10%
+Robert Kump 50% 50%

-Daniel Alcain 50% 40% 10%
+Peter Church 50% 50%

+R. Scott Mahoney 50% 50%

+Richard Nicholas 50% 50%

-Sheila Duncan 50% 40% 10%
+Sheila Duncan 50% 50%